 Look at the personal trainer hourly rate in your area’s gyms and work that figure into your calculations.

-I must reiterate that adhering to an industry-standard is basically the equivalent of settling for minimum wage in a PT sense.
+I must reiterate that adhering to an industry standard is basically the equivalent of settling for minimum wage in a PT sense.

 You want to find the average cost of personal trainer services and BE ABOVE AVERAGE!

-In order to do that effectively, we get to the next important point…
+To do that effectively, we get to the next important point…

 2. Offer Stand Out Services